synapsecns/sanguine/docs/bridge/docs/03-RFQ/index.md

 # Synapse Intent Network

-Synapse Intent Network is an RFQ (Request-For-Quote) based <abbr title="'Intent' refers to a user authorizing specific actions that they want to achieve, typically in very simple terms, such as a bridge or swap.
+Synapse Intent Network (SIN) is an RFQ (Request-For-Quote) based <abbr title="'Intent' refers to a user authorizing specific actions that they want to achieve, typically in very simple terms, such as a bridge or swap.
 Actual execution of the actions is then performed on the user's behalf by third parties known as solvers/relayers.">intent</abbr> centric bridging system that connects bridging users to a network of relayers.

 These relayers compete to provide the optimal bridge execution (eg: the best price) for the user's specific request.